Pass It Around (song)

 "Pass It Around" is the debut single by British rock band Smokie.
 It was released on 21 March 1975 as the only single from the album of the same name.

-Although the single was promoted on various TV shows, it failed to chart in the UK.
+Although the single was promoted on various TV shows, it didn't make it into BBC Radio 1 rotation.
+The problem was the censors, who thought that the ambiguous lyrics and the band's name could be seen as a reference to smoking marijuana, it failed to chart in the UK.